Jaswanthjashu18/OpenWeatherAPI/README.md

 -- Weather App

-A simple web application that provides weather information based on user input.
-The app interacts with the OpenWeather API to fetch current weather data for various cities.
+A web application that provides weather information based on user input.

+The app interacts with the OpenWeather API to fetch weather data for various cities in India.

 --Features